-Pre-planning a Green Funeral
+Considerations in Pre-Planning a Green Funeral

 Most traditional funeral practices are far from eco-friendly.
-First, land has to be cleared for traditional cemeteries to keep up with the growing demand for grave spaces.
+First, the land has to be cleared for traditional cemeteries to keep up with the growing demand for grave spaces.
 Trees are harvested for caskets.
 Metals are forged for fancy handles and casket hinges.
 Carcinogenic chemicals make up embalming fluids, which end up in the nation’s water supply.
-With all of this of this to consider, it’s easy to see why many people want their last act to be green.
+With all of this to consider, it’s easy to see why many people want their last act to be green.

 So, when you sit down with a pre-planning rep, what will you talk about?

 Selecting Green Funeral Products

 When you make arrangements in advance, you have time to consider all of your options.
 Pre-planning requires you to make several decisions about the products that will be used at the time of burial.
 Biodegradable caskets and urns are made completely of natural woods and fibers.
 In some cases, people choose to forgo the casket all together, choosing to be covered only in a cloth burial shroud before being laid in the earth.
 Eco-friendly guest registers are another way to go green for the service.
 Instead of flowers, consider asking your family to request donations to a favorite green non-profit organization.

 Selecting a Green Cemetery